More Than 826,000 Ballots Have Already Been Cast In Broward For Tuesday's Election

 FORT LAUDERDALE (CBSMiami) – When early voting officially ended Sunday in Broward, more than 826,000 ballots had been cast in the county, either through in-person voting or mail-in ballot.

 According to the Broward Supervisor of Elections Office unofficial vote tally, 364,723 ballots were cast in early in-person voting.
 Of those, Democrats outpaced Republicans by nearly double.
 Democrats cast 172,899 ballots while Republicans cast 99,908.
-Those with other or no party affiliation cast 91,916 ballots.
+Those with third party or no party affiliation cast 91,916 ballots.

 Of the 599,417 ‘Vote-by-Mail’ ballots requested, 461,665 had been returned as of Monday.
 Democrats have far outpaced Republicans with the mail-in ballots.
 Democrats have returned 270,370 ballots compared to the Republican return of 78,895.
-Those with other or no party affiliation have returned 112, 400 ballots.
+Those with third party or no party affiliation have returned 112, 400 ballots.

 There have so far been 312 ‘Vote-by-Mail’ ballots flagged for signature or other problems – like the voter has moved way.
 Of those, the Canvassing Board has cured, or approved, 85 of them as of Monday.